duzun/cycle-crypt/README.md

 When ciphering the message `M` with `C` = `M` ^ `C1` ^ `C2` ^ ... ^ `Cn`, the secrecy of the cipher-text `C` is not worse than the best of `Ci`.

-In other words, it can't hurt the secrecy when `xor`ing more ciphers.
+In other words, it can't hurt the secrecy when `xor`ing more independent ciphers.

 The theory behind this property is analysed and proven in my Masters Thesis: